sharktacos/OpenColorIO-configs/docs/Substance.md

 This replaces the older workaround described below.

+## Color picker

+The color picker works in the working color space (ACEScg).
+Therefore in order to pick a color from the viewport the Display color space needs to be set to raw to sample the color.

 ## Earlier versions

+*Depreciated*

 Substance Painter prior to v7.4 does not work with OCIO, so for older versions we need to use a workaround using these EXR files as LUTs, which will allow us to view our asset through the  Filmic and Neutral Look transforms.